RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Communication (Reconciliation).md

 "I love her."
 Trouble answered.
 An oddly tense silence held over the room, Trouble noticed someone dashing and amazing was in the doorway looking sheepish.

 "Her name is Felicity Harbour, I've got her Medicare number here too.
 I told you we wrote it down in my medical record last time she was here."
-Brun looked like she had run a very long way with how flushed her face was, but the nurse's station was only a few metres away as far as Toruble could see out the gap in the curtains.
+Brun looked like she had run a very long way with how flushed her face was, but the nurse's station was only a few meters away as far as Trouble could see out the gap in the curtains.
 "She was being stalked by someone with ties to the police so we wanted to make sure you lot didn't accidentally dox her."

 Trouble couldn't work out why Brun wouldn't meet here eyes.

+"Princess..."
+Trouble asked, remembering that if she was in the hospital she had to call Brun by the name she had picked out.
+"Can I have another kiss?
+I don't feel good and a kiss would help."
+Trouble had meant to ask about where her wallet was, but seeing her Princess again had rearranged her priorities, she felt like she was in a dream with how the ideas in her mind kept sliding past one another.

+Brun looked even more tired and must have yawned while Trouble wasn't looking cause she now had tears at the corners of her eyes.

+"I...I have to go check on Dee, I'll come back and give you a kiss later.
+Just try and rest until then, Love."
+Trouble pouted as she watched Brun flee from her sight.

+"I'm going to HAVE to ask the nurses what's going on here, you three are such a throuple."
+The doctor said reading the piece of paper Brun had handed them and turning to leave also.

+***